StaxPy/Advection/README.md

 Note: Baking every call with a if statement for each frame into a single function is an option.
 Please create an issue if you think that would be better/useful to you.

+# Future plans

+Future improvements include:
+- playable animation in the preview
+- every Minecraft particle type support
+- particle animations in the preview (requires a complete rewrite of the preview renderer to use OpenGL)

+If you need any of these feature or have suggestions for others, please create a feature request/issue !

+# Final notes

+This is a passion project.
+I learned most of the python knowledge needed on it.
+Thus, there is necessarly bugs and optimisation issues I didn't handle quite right.
+I hope you can enjoy the tool anyways.
+# Credits

+This project was inspired by [Particle-Converter](https://github.com/kemo14331/Particle-Converter/blob/main/README_EN.md) and [obj to Minecraft Particles](https://www.planetminecraft.com/data-pack/obj-to-minecraft-particles/).

+The preview renderer was created with the help of tutorials by [Coder Space](https://youtu.be/M_Hx0g5vFko?si=uPhPYrmbSnbw9-CV).